JetBrains/intellij-sdk-docs/topics/reference_guide/frameworks_and_external_apis/xml_dom_api.md

 Extend [`DomModelFactory`](%gh-ic%/xml/dom-openapi/src/com/intellij/util/xml/model/impl/DomModelFactory.java) (or [`BaseDomModelFactory`](%gh-ic%/xml/dom-openapi/src/com/intellij/util/xml/model/impl/BaseDomModelFactory.java) for non-`Module` scope) and provide implementation of your `DomModel`.
 Usually you will want to add searcher/utility methods to work with your `DomModel` implementation.
-Example can be found in Struts 2 plugin (package `com.intellij.struts2.dom.struts.model`).

 ### DOM Stubs